 The much-anticipated senior Grand Prix debut of Russia’s Alexandra Trusova did not disappoint.
-Though the 15-year-old ranked third in the short program, she rebounded in the long program to claim the ladies title by a 10.69-point margin.
+Though the 15-year-old ranked third in the short program, she rebounded in the long to claim the Skate Canada title by a 10.69-point margin.

 Trusova knows she needs to improve her spins and work on her skating skills.
 She is also working on mastering the triple Axel.
 “I’ve waited a long time to be able to compete at the senior level and I really like it,” the Riazan native said.
 “I am only upset that I missed the Salchow.
 It happens in practice quite often that I miss the first jump, but I just pull myself together and carry on.”